 Later, upon graduating from Boston University’s School of Hospitality Administration, she worked in both large and small restaurants in the Boston area.
 Her first glimpse into the wonderful world of wine came at Del Frisco’s and continued while working under Master Sommelier, Brahm Callahan, at the Himmel Hospitality Group.

 In 2018, Maia decided it was time for a change.
 While on a short visit to Napa and Sonoma to do research before moving cross country to pursue a career in the wine industry, she fell in love with Emeritus wines.
-Thanks to her experience managing busy restaurants she was a perfect fit for Tasting Room Lead.
+Thanks to her experience managing busy restaurants, she proved a perfect fit for Tasting Room Lead.
 Now she’s happily settled into West Coast life and our tasting room, where she loves meeting club members and first-time guests alike.

 When not in the tasting room, Maia enjoys visiting other wineries, traveling, cheering on the New York Rangers when they’re in town playing the Sharks, cooking, and baking.